eurekaclinical/i2b2-export/i2b2-export-plugin/README.md

 plugin's interface, as well as save, load, and delete configurations.
 More information on doing so is available in the plugin's Help tab.
-The plugin communicates with i2b2's cells via the i2b2 Export Service, a RESTful web service that routes requests from the plugin to the appropriate i2b2 cell, as well as providing authentication.
+The plugin communicates with i2b2's cells via the i2b2 Export Service, a RESTful web service that routes requests from the plugin to the appropriate i2b2 cell and provides authentication.

-## Version 1.0 development series
+## Version 1.1 development series
-This plugin was originally developed as part of the [i2b2-eureka](https://github.com/eurekaclinical/i2b2-eureka) project.
-We have split that project's modules into separate projects, including the send patient set plugin.
+* Update dependencies
+*

 ## Version history
-No final releases yet
+### Version 1.0
+Supports specifying rows and columns, saving and loading output templates, and exporting data.

 ## Requirements
 * [i2b2](http://www.i2b2.org) version 1.7